 For married transgender persons who seek to reconcile their feminine dimension with an essentially traditional family lifestyle, the Tri-Ess website is a valuable source of information on various pertinent topics.
 (Use the menus at the top of the Tri-Ess home page.)
 Sigma Espilon (Tri-Ess, Atlanta) and Delta Chi Delta (Tri-Ess, Southeast Florida are quite active chapters, but there are many others across the United States and elsewhere.
 For the more distinctive interests of other segments of the transgender communities, I recommend using a search engine with pertinent search terms.
 The Internet today is so large that one can find discussions of practically anything if they are willing to be persistent and to use a good search engine.

 I want to leave you with the observation that transgender people have made great strides toward public acceptance over the last decade.
+More and more people are living authentically and more and more others are accepting them for who they are.
 Not so very long ago, prestigious organizations such as the American Psychiatric Association viewed us as people with serious mental health issues.
-They now have revised their positions — we have become normal!!
-Some of the credit for that progress is owed to our sisters in Asia, South America, and elsewhere outside the United States, nations where transgender people are slowly but surely winning the respect and acceptance of their non-transgender neighbors.
+They now have revised their positions — regular transgender persons are now considered normal!
+Much of the credit for that progress is owed to our sisters in Asia, South America, and elsewhere outside the United States, nations where transgender people are slowly but surely winning the respect and acceptance of their non-transgender neighbors.
 We must not try to be an island unto ourselves.
 There are millions and millions of people in other nations who are just like us.
-Part of our objective, too, must be to win over the hearts and minds of the general public.
-When that is being done in other nations, people in the US are likely to rethink the possibility that old prejudices may not be as valid as we once took for granted.
+Part of our objective, too, must be to win the hearts and minds of the general public.
+When that is being done in other nations, people in the US are likely to notice and to rethink the possibility that old prejudices may not be as valid as they once took for granted.
 I say to everyone who is having a positive impact on our world’s cultures: Thank you! ขอบคุณ! ¡Gracias!
 Obrigado! शुक्रिया!

 § § §